-Figures 46 to 57 compare the NDARC XV-15 model with the CAMRADII calculations of the induced power factor κ and mean drag coefficient $c{d\,\mathrm{mean}}$.
+Figures 46 to 57 compare the NDARC XV-15 model with the CAMRADII calculations of the induced power factor κ and mean drag coefficient $c{d \text{ mean}}$.
 The model parameters were adjusted to obtain the correlation shown.
 Table 3 gives the parameters used.
-The equations of the

-NDARC model accommodate the variation of κ and $c{d \text{ mean}}$ with blade loading C_T/σ in hover, both in hover (figures 46 and 51) and in cruise (figures 47 and 52).
+The equations of the NDARC model accommodate the variation of κ and $c{d \text{ mean}}$ with blade loading C_T / σ in hover, both in hover (figures 46 and 51) and in cruise (figures 47 and 52).
+The exception is the induced power in cruise at low thrust (figure 47), but the propulsive efficiency in cruise depends principally on the profile power.
 Figure 57 shows the variation of the cruise induced and profile power with nacelle angle-of-attack (zero deg for axial flow).
+The NDARC model does not have a significant variation with shaft angle-of-attack at high axial advance ratio, but at least the variations of induced and profile power will cancel to some extent in the total.

-The equations of NDARC model performance in helicopter mode flight (nacelle angle 90 deg) reasonably well: the increase of κ with advance ratio μ in forward flight (figure 48), and the increase of $c{d\,\text{mean}}$ with C_T/σ and μ (figure 54).
-Figure 53 shows the profile power stall loading $(C_T/\sigma)s$.
-The equations model well the profile power in conversion (nacelle angles 60 and 30 deg) and airplane (nacelle angle 0 deg) mode flight (figures 55 and 56), but the representation of the induced power (figures 49 and 50) is less satisfactory for a nacelle angle of 30 deg.
+The equations of NDARC model performance in helicopter mode flight (nacelle angle 90 deg) reasonably well: the increase of κ with advance ratio μ in forward flight (figure 48), and the increase of $c{d \text{ mean}}$ with C_T / σ and μ (figure 54).
+Figure 53 shows the profile power stall loading $(C_T / \sigma)s$.
+The equations model well the profile power in conversion (nacelle angles 60 and 30 deg) and airplane (nacelle angle 0 deg) mode flight (figures 55 and 56), but the representation of the induced power (figures 49 and 50) is less satisfactory.
+However, the performance characteristics most important in design and mission analysis are the hover profile and induced power, and the cruise profile power.